f5devcentral/f5-agility-labs-cert/docs/class3/module1/lab2b.rst

 .. code-block:: bash

    ssh root@10.1.1.4
-   password: default
+   tmsh

 At the TMOS prompt **(tmos)#**

 .. admonition:: TMSH

-   show sys connection
+   show sys connection type any

-Do you see any connections from the jumpbox 10.1.1.7 to 10.1.1.245:22 in the connection table?
+Do you see any connections from the jumpbox 10.1.1.6 to 10.1.1.245:22 in the connection table?

 *Q1.
-Why are the ssh management sessions not displayed in connection table?*
+Why are the ssh management sessions to 10.1.1.4 not displayed in connection table?*

 Establish ftp connection